zsw12013/Variations-of-Cumulative-Noise-Addition/README.md

-# Privacy Preserving Data Stream Perturbation
+# Optimizing the Trade-off Between Data Privacy and Classification Accuracy in Data Stream Mining

 This repository contains experimentation with variations of cumulative noise additions performing privacy-preserving data stream mining.
 Adaptive random forest for the classification and known I/O attacks to measure the privacy has been used.